ARCHANA130/Facebook-clone/README.md

 This project provides a simple static HTML and CSS implementation of a Facebook clone.
 You can modify the HTML and CSS files to customize the layout and design according to your needs.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-feature-branch`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-feature-branch`
-5. Submit a pull request.